 The first question you should ask yourself is whether the new phone will work with your current wireless provider.
-While Verizon and Sprint use CDMA networks, AT&T and T-Mobile utilize GSM technology.
+While Verizon uses a CDMA network, AT&T and T-Mobile utilize GSM technology.
 This is a big distinction and can make or break your phone experience.

 Opting for an unlocked GSM phone is pretty safe in the US as nearly all of what you’ll encounter will work.
 Not only for AT&T and T-Mobile, mind you, but their respective prepaid and MVNO brands, too.

-You’ll need to look more closely at unlocked models if you’re in the hunt to use one on Verizon or Sprint.
+You’ll need to look more closely at unlocked models if you’re in the hunt to use one on Verizon.
 Specifically, you’ll have to ensure it’s “universally unlocked” or “globally unlocked”.
 Some phone makers will draw attention to the fact that its devices will work with all wireless networks.